ChaosLabsInc/chainlink-hardhat-plugin/README.md

 ## Prerequisites

-We're going to need an instance of a `hardhat` mainnet fork running in a separate terminal window.
+* We're going to need an instance of a `hardhat` mainnet fork running in a separate terminal window.
 For a quickstart, follow the installation steps in our [Chaos Labs demo repo](https://github.com/ChaosLabsInc/demo-plugins-repo).
+* We assume you have npm installed, if not go to https://nodejs.org/en/download/ and follow the instructions.

 ## Installation